Where to eat along Beaubien Street: our top picks in the neighbourhood

 Nouveau Système Beaubien: an old-timey snack bar

-Since 1962, this diner has been treating regulars to mouth-watering poutines, classic breakfasts as well as burgers and hotdogs at unbeatable prices.
+Since 1962, this diner has been treating regulars to generous poutines, classic breakfasts as well as burgers and hotdogs at unbeatable prices.
 Warm and unassuming, it welcomes people from across the social strata into its retro décor, which features a jukeboxe, metal stools, red vinyl booths and a television tuned into the news.
-One of the most authentic snacks bars in town that satisfies each and every craving.

 323 Beaubien Street East